XenitAB/xenitab.github.io/docs/xks/operator-guide/kubernetes/aks.md

 ### Upgrading node pools without upgrading cluster

-From time to time you might want to upgrade your AKS cluster without upgrading the Kubernetes version.
+From time to time you might want to upgrade your Node Pools without upgrading the Kubernetes version.
 We always recommend to look at the [official documentation](https://docs.microsoft.com/en-us/azure/aks/node-image-upgrade)as well.

 The node pool will spin up a new node and drain the existing one.